gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 I'll incorporate the change into the frontend in a day.
 Otherwise, things are speeding along.
 And for now, this issue goes onto the refactoring pile of problems.

+# Finishing off the front end.

+So, I gave in an used jQuery.
+I'll have a lot to refactor.
+But, I have a working project.

+Thanks to my fat data model, I can just have a drop down for different data items on the visualization page.
+This works smashingly fast in practice because there's no calls past the point where you see the data table.
+And that usually tops out at ~1 second max.

+{{< image name="genericVisBtn.png" alt="data page with viz button" >}}

+An example of the quick vizualization from a small selection of inner melbourne.

+{{< image name="quickViz.gif" alt="gif of visualization.">}}

+I have to set a few events to fire once the features are all downloaded and rendered.
+Other than that.
+Everything should be good.

+I'm close to ending this death march.